|Around 12 pounds

 Americans’ soft, easily managed fur was once highly in demand for coats and other garments.
 Requiring only minimal assistance with grooming, once weekly brushings will be enough for most of the year.
 Increase this to twice weekly during the spring shedding season, and your rabbit’s health will thank you!

-Especially in regards to stressful situations, the American’s easygoing attitude makes it a highly desirable pet.
+Especially in regard to stressful situations, the American’s easygoing attitude makes it a highly desirable pet.
 Of the many available rabbit breeds to choose from as pets, the American is extremely well suited to big city life and apartment dwelling.

 While it may not have the kaleidoscope of colors available in many of today’s most popular rabbit breeds, the American’s long history of healthy breeding and kind, sweet temperament makes it an excellent choice as a pet.
-Requiring very little maintenance alongside proper diet and exercise, they will reward your affections and care many times over.
+Requiring very little maintenance alongside proper diet and exercise, they will reward your affection and care many times over.
 Consider the American rabbit breed if you’d like to take care of a piece of living history!

 Interested in learning about more rabbit breeds?
 Check out: